hg8496/rusty-buddy/README.md

 - **Chat Interface**: Engage in a conversation with an AI assistant.
 Load or save chat sessions, and specify a directory to include in the chat context for more relevant interactions.

+- **Slash Command Auto-Completion**: Enjoy interactive auto-completion for slash commands within chat sessions.
+Type a `/` at the beginning of a line to see available commands, cycle through suggestions using arrow keys, and quickly complete commands with the Tab key.

 - **Commit Message Generator**: Automatically generate commit messages from `git diff` summaries, ensuring clear and consistent commit histories.

 - **Wish Fulfillment**: Collects files from a specified directory while adhering to `.gitignore`, creating a development context to help integrate AI into software development workflows.
 Utilize tools for file and directory creation and modification.